On the Boundedness of Globally $F$-split varieties

 Suppose that $V$ is a curve contained in the locus on which $\pi^{-1}$ is not an isomorphism that is not contracted by $f$.
-Then for a general point $p$ of $V$, the fibre over $p$ is log smooth.
-Again we prove by induction, noting it is sufficient to show that if we blowup a curve $V'$ over $V$ then $V'$ must meet the fibre over $p$ transversally.
-Indeed suppose we have such a curve $V'$ and write $V''$ for the image of $V$ under $f$.
-Then $V' \to V \to V''$ is separable, as above, forcing $V' \to V$ to be separable also.
-But then $V''$ meets a general fibre of $p$ transversally.
+Then for a general point $P$ of $V$, we claim that the fibre over $P$ is log smooth.
+As before we argue by induction, the the base case trivially true.
+Suppose then that we blowup a curve $V_{i}$ lying over $V$ on $X$ and $V_{Z}$ on $Z$.
+Then $V_{i}$ must meet the fibre over $P$ transversally.
+Indeed $V_{i} \to V \to V_{Z}$ is separable, as above, forcing $V_{i} \to V$ to be separable also.
+But then $V_{i}$ meets a general fibre transversally as claimed.

-Suppose now that $E$ is a reduced, irreducible exceptional divisor of $X'\to X$.
-Let $V=\pi_{*}E$, then as before general $G$ meets $V$ transversely.
-Further for a general point $p$ of $V$, the fibre over $p$ is a system of log smooth curves.
-Finally then the intersection of a general $G'$ and $E$ contained in the disjoint union of such systems of log smooth curves, in particular it is log smooth.
+Suppose now that $E$ is an integral exceptional divisor of $X'\to X$.
+Let $V=\pi_{*}E$, then as before general $G$ meets $V$ transversely if $V$ is a curve, or not at all otherwise.
+Suppose $V$ is a curve, then for a general point $P$ of $V$, the fibre over $P$ is a system of log smooth curves.
+Finally then the intersection of a general $G'$ and $E$ is a scheme of pure dimension $1$ contained in the disjoint union of such systems of log smooth curves, in particular it is log smooth.

 Suppose then we fix two exceptional divisors $E_{1},E_{2}$ meeting at a curve $V$.
 Again we suppose that $V$ is not contracted by $f'=f \circ \pi$.
-Write $\pi_{*}V=V'$ and $f_{*}V=V''$.
-Then $V' \to V''$ is separable as before and for a general $G'$ meeting $V$ transversely, the intersection of $G$ with $f^{*}V'$ is a log smooth system of rational curves, and then $G.V \subseteq G.f^{*}V'$ is log smooth, or equally it is finitely many points with multiplicity $1$. \end{proof}
+Write $\pi_{*}V=V_{X}$ and $f'_{*}V=V_{Z}$.
+Then $V_{X} \to V_{Z}$ is separable as before and for a general $G'$ meeting $V$ transversely, the intersection of $G$ with $\pi^{*}V'$ is a log smooth system of rational curves, and then $G.V \subseteq G.\pi^{*}V_{X}$ is log smooth, or equally it is finitely many points with multiplicity $1$. \end{proof}